maddenp/iotaa/README.md

 Two new ideas are demonstrated here.

 First, a task function can call other non-task logic to help it carry out its duties.
-In this case, it calls an `ingredient()` helper function, defined as
+In this case, it calls an `ingredient()` helper function defined in this application:

 ``` python
 def ingredient(cupdir, fn, name, req=None):